 And don’t forget an extra invitation suite!
 Those cards, envelopes, and stamps are just as important as other details, and make a beautiful first spread of your album.

-One last thing - your dress hanger.
+One last thing – your dress hanger.
 I still think it’s crazy that dress shops don’t supply a “pretty” hanger for a dress you spent $$$$ on, but I digress.
 You don’t have to spring for a super fancy diamond encrusted hanger for your dress, but anything’s better than the plastic cheapie thing that comes with it.
 Literally anything will give you better wedding photos.

 I la-la-la-love shooting into colorful lights, and the right lighting totally sets the mood for the party.
 Just ask your DJ to leave the explode-y laser dots at home.
 The spinning neon, yellow, patterned, five foot-wide gobos?
 Those can stay home too.

 While planning your reception room layout, consider the space behind your sweetheart table.
 Can your ninja-like photographer squeeze behind you for an epic toast shot?
 Or is the table butted-up to the wall?
 This is absolutely a matter of preference, (and room layouts) but it’s always fun to get that shot of your Best Man or Maid of Honor toasting you through your champagne glasses.
 It might even allow for your decor and uplighting contribute to those toast photos.
 Better lighting = better wedding photos.